Buenaventura Durruti: Battle of Barcelona

 By 09:00 on 19 July, fighting had broken out throughout Barcelona.
 Durruti met with Ascaso and Garcia Oliver at the Teatre Principal, where they discussed how to gain control of the port and prevent reinforcements from being brought in by ship.
 When troops began shooting at them from a nearby hotel, Durruti led an attack against the hotel and cleared out the shooters.
 He was then directed to remain at the Teatre, where he would coordinate their forces for another assault, while Garcia Oliver and Ascaso led their own detachments elsewhere.
 At 10:00, Durruti arrived at the Pla de Palau, where workers' militias and Assault Guards overpowered the Spanish Army, in the first victory of the day.
-By 14:00, Durruti was leading an assault against the telephone exchange.
+By 11:00, Durruti and his forces had captured La Rambla and fanned out to Via Laietana and Avinguda del Paral·lel.
+At 14:00, Durruti led an assault against the telephone exchange.
 Many anarchists died during the attack, but the forces of the CNT were victorious and the exchange was subsequently brought under workers' control.
 When General Manuel Goded surrendered later that day, Durruti's name was chanted by workers' militias throughout the city.

 By the following day, a social revolution had swept Catalonia, confirming Durruti's prediction that workers would respond to a right-wing coup with revolution.
 Durruti, Ascaso and Garcia Oliver sought to finish off the right-wing mutiny with an attack against the Drassanes barracks.
-Durruti himself led the attack.
-Ascaso was killed during the assault.
+Durruti himself led the attack, during which he was wounded twice.
+Ascaso was killed during the final assault, becoming, as Durruti called him, "the first victim of the civil war" and "the first martyr of the revolution".
 While Durruti fought back tears for his best friend, the rebel soldiers surrendered and the anarchist militias celebrated their victory.
 Durruti warned one worker that they had not yet won, that the revolution would still be in progress until they defeated every remaining rebel soldier throughout Spain.